 Punta Arenas may not be the most fascinating town in Chile, but it serves as a great getaway to Southern Patagonia.
 The town is a major transportation and economic hub of the region, offering everything you might need during your time in this part of the country.

-Aside from some shopping, a nice looking center square, a lookout, and a couple of good restaurants, the town of Punta Arenas itself doesn’t offer much in terms of sightseeing.
-But those willing to venture outside of town will come face to face with the rugged and desolate environment of the Magellanic region.
+Aside from some shopping, a nice looking center square, a lookout, and a couple of good restaurants, the town of Punta Arenas itself don’t offer much in terms of sightseeing.
+But those looking for things to do in Punta Arenas and willing to venture outside of town will come face-to-face with the rugged and desolate environment of the Magellanic region.

-It is here in the Strait of Magellan, on Isla Magdalena, that you will find a large colony of Magellanic penguins.
+It is here in the Strait of Magellan, on Isla Magdalena, that you can take a Punta Arenas penguin tour to find a large colony of Magellanic penguins.

 Magellanic Penguins Tour

-Those looking to get up close look at happy feet can reach the Isla Magdalena in one of two ways.
+Those looking to get an up-close look at happy feet can reach the Isla Magdalena in one of two ways.

 Solo Expeditions Tour

-This tour runs well into March and will be the only option to visit the penguin colony for those that are visiting the region in the shoulder season like we did.
+This Punta Arenas penguin tour runs well into March and will be the only option to visit the penguin colony for those that are visiting the region in the shoulder season as we did.

 The tour runs a private boat suitable for up to 70 people and visits Isla Magdalena as well as the nearby Isla Marta giving its guests a chance to also see sea lions during their visit.